Project updates

 The environmental assessment considers a range of factors including traffic, noise, ecology, heritage, water quality, flooding, visual and social impacts.
 The impacts will be identified in both the REF and the EIS documents and appropriate measures to minimise and manage these impacts will be recommended.

 A significant portion of the project will be on Council owned land, some land within private properties will need to be acquired for the project.
-The precise extent of property acquisition is currently being confirmed as part of the design development process.
-Council will consult directly with impacted landholders regarding the potential acquisition process proposed as part of the project.

 Council has commissioned a Noise Impact Assessment as part of the Review of Environmental Factors (REF).
 The assessment will identify likely changes to the noise environment surrounding the Tripoli Way Extension as a result of the project.
 Where modelled noise levels are predicted to exceed the noise limits described in the current TfNSW Guidelines, the REF will identify a range of mitigation measures to be implemented which may include alternative pavement types to reduce road noise, screening where feasible and at-property architectural treatments.